 Save the Children encourages the appropriate application and use of IDELA to protect children and families involved in studies.
 The MOU asks partners to share resources and data created in relation to IDELA.
 The MOU also asks partners to share resources like translated tools and guides so we can create a repository of information which will benefit all IDELA users.
 By asking partners to share their data and information, we can begin to fill global knowledge gaps about young learners.

 Click the button below to review a sample copy of the IDELA MOU.

 Any organization can learn and understand the tool, train their staff, analyze data, and write reports using our free manuals and administration guides.
-In addition, Save the Children offers services to organizations and groups interested in hiring us for IDELA-related training, data collection, data analysis and report writing.
+In addition, Save the Children IDELA experts are available to hire for IDELA training, data collection, data analysis and report writing.